helix-int/helix-int/cms/careers/social-media-and-customer-relations-specialist.md

 ### **About the Position**

 We are seeking a Social Media & Customer Relations Specialist who will work closely with our Marketing, Sales, and Development teams, reporting to our Marketing Director.
 Although this is a remote position, preference is given to candidates eligible to apply for a US business visa if needed, as some team members may need to travel occasionally for in-person client meetings or team meetings.
-Additionally, applicants are required to currently reside or be willing to relocate to one of the regions where we have offices: US, UK, South America, Central America, Vietnam, India, or Eastern Europe.
+Additionally, applicants are required to currently reside in or be willing to relocate to one of the following regions: UK, South America, Central America, Vietnam, or India.

 ### **Roles and Responsibilities**